10 Steps to Prepare for Hiring a Virtual Assistant or Freelancer for the First Time

 • Are equipment or benefits provided?

 For example, you can expect employees to work set business hours at a specific location and perform work according to company procedures.
-A freelancer or contractor will set their own hours and work site, accomplishing their tasks how they see fit to meet client expectations.
+A freelancer or contractor will set their own hours and work site, accomplishing their tasks in a way that they see fit to meet client expectations.

 Step 2: Define Your Processes